 How we produce our information

-Our information is based on the latest evidence and is reviewed every 2 to 3 years.
-It is written in plain English and we try to make it accessible to the widest range of people.
+Our information is based on the latest evidence and is reviewed every 3 years.

-Macmillan believes that quality information is vital for people affected by cancer.
+Macmillan believes that high-quality information is vital.
 It can help people understand their situation better.
 It allows them to make informed decisions about their treatment, care and day-to-day lives.
 It can also help people feel more confident and in control.
 The Patient Information Forum, of which Macmillan is a member, says health information is a therapy in its own right and should be accessible to all.

 We want everyone affected by cancer to feel our information is written for them.

 We use gender-inclusive language and talk to our readers as ‘you’ so that everyone feels included.
 Where clinically necessary we use the terms ‘men’ and ‘women’ or ‘male’ and ‘female’.
 For example, we do so when talking about parts of the body or mentioning statistics or research about who is affected.

-We have more information about accessibility on our website.
+We have more information about accessibility.

-Our information is produced by a team of cancer information development nurses, content developers and editors who are experienced in producing accurate and accessible information.
+Our information is produced by a team of cancer information development nurses and editors who are experienced in producing accurate and accessible information.
 We have more information about the team who write our information.

 We rely on a number of sources to gather evidence for our information.